nithkish/pokemon-app/README.md

 # Pokémon App

-This is a Pokémon App project that allows users to explore and interact with Pokémon data.
+This is a Pokémon App project that allows users to browse Pokémons.
+The App allows users to add favourite and read additional details of Pokemon.
+The App is responsive and accessible.
+From the technical point of view, it is developed in a way it is easy to scale, following the SOLID principles.

 Below is a comprehensive overview of the project, including the file structure, descriptions of each file and folder, and detailed instructions for setup and usage.

 ---